Get ready to skydive in Syracuse or parachute over Palermo! If you’re looking for an aerial view of Sicily, there’s more than one way to get it.

 The good news is that you don’t need to be a daredevil adventurer to get the best view.
 A helicopter flight over Mount Etna’s mind-blowing volcanic landscape is suitable for all the family (minimum age 16) and, depending on the flight duration, can also take in views of Taormina, the Aeolian Islands and the Valley of the Temples at Agrigento.
 Stopping for lunch or wine-tasting can also be included.
 A more leisurely alternative is a hot air balloon flight taking off close to Enna, providing spectacular views over the yellow-hued landscape of Sicily’s interior.

 For the more adventurous, this is the perfect opportunity for your first parachute jump!
 Departing from Palermo, tandem parachute jumps from a height of 3,500m are completely controlled by the instructor who, after around 50 seconds of freefall, will guide you on a leisurely flight of approximately five minutes, taking in vistas of the mountains and the sea.
 Prices from around €170.
 Tandem skydives can also be organised in Syracuse.

 For experienced skydivers, an all-inclusive Flying Safari Paraglide is an excellent opportunity to combine your passion for adrenaline-seeking activities with magnificent views.
-The flights depart from various locations including San Vito lo Capo, Agrigento and Montagna Grande.
+The flights depart from various locations including Tindari, San Vito lo Capo, Agrigento and Montagna Grande.